Rocky Mountain University of Health Professions: History

 In 2014 RMUoHP began offering the first limited-residency model Doctor of Clinical Science in Speech-Language Pathology program.
 By the next year RMUoHP had also added its entry-level Master of Physician Assistant Studies, and in 2016 its entry-level Post-Bachelor's Doctor of Nursing Practice (FNP) program, as well as a Master of Science in Speech-Language Pathology program with a medical emphasis in 2017.
-RMUoHP is one of the pioneer institutions for Speech-Language Pathology with a medical emphasis.
+RMU is one of the pioneer institutions for Speech-Language Pathology with a medical emphasis.

+In October 2022, RMU announced it was launching the first College of Optometry in the Intermountain West.
+The first cohort of students began the program in May 2023.

+In January 2023, Dr. Cameron K. Martin took the helm as President of the graduate healthcare institution.

-RMUoHP now awards 10 master's and doctoral degrees and four graduate certificates and fellowships.
-RMUoHP has 2,021 alumni.
-In 2018, Wasatch Educational Group, the parent company of Rocky Mountain University of Health Professions, announced plans to break ground on a medical school, which will open in 2021.
+RMU now awards 22 master's and doctoral degrees and 24 certificates and fellowships.

 Campus

-Rocky Mountain University of Health Professions is located in Provo, Utah, in the East Bay Technology Park.
-RMUoHP's campus is 85,000 square feet, and sits at an elevation of 4,551 feet (1387 m).